particle-iot/docs/firmware/firmware.md

 }
 ```

-Currently, up to 10 cloud variables may be defined and each variable name is limited to a maximum of 12 characters.
+Up to 20 cloud variables may be registered and each variable name is limited to a maximum of 12 characters.

 It is fine to call this function when the cloud is disconnected - the variable
 will be registered next time the cloud is connected.